lriaudel/cpt-to-map-store/README.md

 # Custom Post Type to Map Store
-An another Store Locator on WordPress but with OpenStreetMap &amp; Leaflet
+An another Store Locator on WordPress but with OpenStreetMap &amp; Leaflet and Meta Fields

 The plugin allows to :